-Tip #4 for eating gluten-free at all-inclusive resorts: Choose Safely at Buffets
+Tip #4: When Dining at All Inclusive Resorts, Choose Safely at Buffets

 - Shampoo/Conditioner (I recommend Aubrey Organics or Grandpa Soap Co.)

-- Body Wash/Soap (I recommend South of France–they are certified gluten-free—or Kiss my Face.)
+- Body Wash/Soap (I recommend Arbonne’s shower products or South of France–both brands are certified gluten-free.)

 - Sunscreen (I recommend Badger and Kiss my Face for sunscreen too)